 2 shallots, finely chopped

-a thumb-size piece of fresh ginger, peeled and finely chopped or grated
+1 thumb-size piece fresh ginger, peeled and finely chopped or grated

 1 red chili, deseeded and chopped

 1 stalk lemongrass, finely chopped

 2 cups fish or vegetable stock